NREL/PLEXOS2PRAS.jl/worksheet_modification.md

 the following changes:

- - The pass-through output property `x` for each Generator and Line object is assigned (or reassigned, if already in use) to mirror each Generator's Forced Outage Rate input property.
+ - The pass-through output property `x` for each Generator and Line object is assigned (or reassigned, if already in use) to mirror each Generator or Line's Forced Outage Rate input property.

+ - The pass-through output property `x` for each Storage object is assigned (or reassigned, if already in use) to mirror each Storage's Loss Rate input property.

- - The pass-through output property `y` for each Generator and Line object is assigned (or reassigned, if already in use) to mirror each Generator's Mean Time to Repair input property.
+ - The pass-through output property `y` for each Generator and Line object is assigned (or reassigned, if already in use) to mirror each Generator or Line's Mean Time to Repair input property.

+ - The pass-through output property `z` for each Generator object is assigned (or reassigned, if already in use) to mirror each Generator's Pump Efficiency input property.

 - The Forced Outage Rate for each Generator and Line object is set to zero.